Oliver Kapanen

-Oliver Kapanen (born 29 July 2003) is a Finnish professional ice hockey centre for the Montreal Canadiens of the National Hockey League (NHL).
+Oliver Kapanen (born 29 July 2003) is a Finnish professional ice hockey player who is a centre for the Montreal Canadiens of the National Hockey League (NHL).
 He was selected in the second round, 64th overall, by the Canadiens in the 2021 NHL entry draft.

+Early life

+Kapanen was born in Timrå, Sweden, on 29 July 2003 to Finnish parents while his father, ice hockey player Kimmo Kapanen, was playing there for Timrå IK.
+In 2005, the family moved to Finland when Kimmo signed with KalPa, which also became Oliver's youth team.

 Playing career

 Kapanen was drafted in the second round, 64th overall, by the Montreal Canadiens of the National Hockey League (NHL) in the 2021 NHL entry draft.
 He made his professional debut for KalPa during the 2021–22 season.

 Following three seasons with KalPa, Kapanen opted to continue his development in the neighbouring Swedish Hockey League (SHL), joining Timrå IK on a two-year contract on 9 May 2024.

 On 15 June 2024, Kapanen signed a three-year, entry-level contract with the Canadiens.
 Thereafter, Kapanen was named to the Canadiens' opening night roster for the 2024–25 season.
 After being a healthy scratch for the first game of the season, he made his NHL debut on 10 October, replacing Emil Heineman on the team's fourth line.
 He recorded an assist on Josh Anderson's third period goal for his first career NHL point.
 Following 12 appearances with Montreal, Kapanen was loaned back to Timrå IK on 6 November 2024.
 Appearing in 36 regular season games with the foregoing, registering 15 goals and 20 assists for 35 points, he would rejoin the Canadiens on 2 April 2025.
 A month later, following his team's elimination from the 2025 Stanley Cup playoffs, Kapanen was assigned to their American Hockey League (AHL) affiliate, the Laval Rocket, for the duration of the Calder Cup playoffs.
 He scored his first AHL goal, the game-winner, in the opening contest of the North Division Final against the Rochester Americans on 14 May.

 Entering play for the 2025–26 season, Kapanen would score his first career NHL goal, a shorthanded one, in the Canadiens' season opening matchup versus the Toronto Maple Leafs on 8 October 2025.
 With this, he became the fifth player in franchise history to accomplish the feat, and the first since Chris Chelios in 1984.